Moluccus-inc/Metospherus/README.md

 ## Hardware and Software Capabilities
 Metospherus leverages cutting-edge technology to provide robust and secure healthcare services:
-- **Advanced AI Models:** Powering predictive analysis, disease detection, and personalized recommendations for users.
+> **Advanced AI Models:** Powering predictive analysis, disease detection, and personalized recommendations for users.
-- **Real-time Monitoring Devices:** Integration with wearable devices for continuous health tracking and data sharing.
+> **Real-time Monitoring Devices:** Integration with wearable devices for continuous health tracking and data sharing.
-- **Secure Communication Protocols:** Ensuring all data exchange is encrypted and privacy is maintained.
+> **Secure Communication Protocols:** Ensuring all data exchange is encrypted and privacy is maintained.

 ## AI Models and Dataset Sector of Structure
 Metospherus employs sophisticated AI models to enhance healthcare services:
-- **Disease Diagnosis:** AI-driven tools for early disease detection, improving patient outcomes.
+> **Disease Diagnosis:** AI-driven tools for early disease detection, improving patient outcomes.
-- **Health Predictions:** Analyzing user data to provide insights into potential health risks and preventive measures.
+> **Health Predictions:** Analyzing user data to provide insights into potential health risks and preventive measures.
-- **Drug Interaction Analysis:** Identifying potential drug interactions and allergies to enhance medication safety.
+> **Drug Interaction Analysis:** Identifying potential drug interactions and allergies to enhance medication safety.

 ## Contribution Guidelines
 We invite the community to contribute to the evolution of Metospherus:
-- Fork the repository and make your improvements.
+> Fork the repository and make your improvements.
-- Submit pull requests for review and integration.
+> Submit pull requests for review and integration.

 ## Developers
-- [la niina](https://github.com/la-niina) - Connect with me on GitHub: [@la-niina](https://github.com/la-niina)
+> [la niina](https://github.com/la-niina) - Connect with me on GitHub: [@la-niina](https://github.com/la-niina)
 Metospherus is more than an app; it's a revolution in healthcare technology.
 Join us in shaping the future of healthcare accessibility and effectiveness.
 For inquiries, suggestions, or support, please get in touch with us at la.niin.me@gmail.com.

+## All Rights Reserved
+> Refer to our copyrights Readme. md @Moluccus-inc/moluccus/Metospherus/](https://github.com/Moluccus-inc/Metospherus/blob/master/LICENSE.md

 © 2023 Metospherus.
 All rights reserved.